QN7RA/QN7Gardening.github.io/getting-started/index.md

 ---

-## Daily Watering
+## Extra Watering

-The vegetables, herbs and flowers in the tall containers and the low vegetable will always appreciate extra watering particularly as the terrace is so windy!
+The vegetables, herbs and flowers in the tall containers and the low vegetable container will always appreciate extra watering particularly as the terrace is so windy!
 If you happen to be down on the terrace there is a water spout on the left handside of the door leading into Tower 1 from the terrace and watering cans of all sizes in the storage box near the low vegetable planter.

 ---